-Keep in mind that many users will use zoom and other technology to resize the text to fit their needs.
-Make sure your content works with no overlapping or need to scroll horizontally even with the text at 200% of the base size.
+Keep in mind that many users use zoom and other technology to resize the text to fit their needs.
+Make sure your content works with no overlapping or need to scroll horizontally, even with the text at 200% of the base size.

 Proper spacing of lines helps readers track their progress through lines and recognize when they’ve reached the end of a paragraph.
 This means it’s important to think about spacing both within and between paragraphs.

-Within a paragraph, you want to aim for a line height that is about 1.5 times the font size.
+Within a paragraph, you want to aim for a line height that’s about 1.5 times the font size.